This short paper contains a list of common-sense and biblical arguments

 non-Calvinists, "But why bother evangelizing...
 God already knows if a

 particular person will ever accept the message or not."
-But, as will
+However, foreknowledge does not imply predestination, and God transcends time.

 - If God predestined everything, then there is no use in praying for